 - Will they travel, take classes, or explore new hobbies or sports?

-Generally speaking, you can use this basic formula when answering the savings question: retirees will need anywhere from 70 percent to even 100 percent of their pre-retirement income to maintain the same standard of living once they stop working.
+You can often use this basic formula when answering the savings question: retirees will need anywhere from 70 percent to even 100 percent of their preretirement income to maintain the same standard of living once they stop working.
 Of course, a replacement percentage is no substitute for your detailed analysis of the client's current spending and retirement goals.
 Be sure to consider items like travel, hobbies, and—as we'll touch on next—health care.

 Many clients underestimate how much they'll need to set aside for health care expenses.
-But just consider these statistics: According to a recent Fidelity Benefits Consulting estimate, a 65-year-old couple retiring in 2016 will need approximately $260,000 to cover medical expenses throughout retirement.
+But just consider these statistics: According to the Fidelity Retiree Health Care Cost Estimate, a 65-year-old couple retiring in 2019 will need approximately $285,000 to cover medical expenses in retirement, excluding long-term care.
+With the increase in longevity and health care inflation, and the average American retiring at 62—three years before they are eligible for Medicare—the costs will continue to rise.
 Do your clients have a plan to meet these expenses?

 Medicare.
 It's a common misconception that health care is free for those older than 65, but only Medicare Part A (hospital insurance) is free for most people.
 Part B (doctor services), Part C (Medicare Advantage coverage), Part D (prescription drugs), and Medicare supplement insurance (Medigap) come with a premium.
 Even if they have insurance coverage, clients should expect some out-of-pocket costs.